Rupert Clement George Carington, 4th Baron Carrington of Upton1

 M, #6021, b.
 18 December 1852, d.
 11 November 1929

-Last Edited=11 Oct 2006
+Last Edited=11 Feb 2011

 Rupert Clement George Carington, 4th Baron Carrington of Upton was born on 18 December 1852.1 He was the son of Robert John Carrington, 2nd Baron Carrington of Upton and Hon.
-Charlotte Augusta Annabella Drummond-Willoughby.1,2 He married Edith Horsefall, daughter of John Horsefall, on 23 March 1891.1 He died on 11 November 1929 at age 76 at London, England.1,3
+Charlotte Augusta Annabella Drummond-Willoughby.1,2 He married Edith Horsefall, daughter of John Horsefall, on 23 March 1891.1 He died on 11 November 1929 at age 76 at London, EnglandG.1,3

-Rupert Clement George Carington, 4th Baron Carrington of Upton was baptised with the name of Rupert Clement George Carrington.1 He gained the rank of Lieutenant in the service of the Grenadier Guards.1 He fought in the Zulu Wars in 1879.1 He was decorated with the Companion, Distinguished Service Order (D.S.O.).1 He held the office of Member of Parliament (M.P.) between 1880 and 1885.1 He held the office of Deputy Lieutenant (D.L.) of Buckinghamshire.1 He was invested as a Commander, Royal Victorian Order (C.V.O.).1 He fought in the Boer War between 1901 and 1902.1 He was commanding officer of the 3rd New South Wales Imperial Bushmen between 1901 and 1902.1 He succeeded to the title of 4th Baron Carrington of Bulcot Lodge [I., 1796] on 13 June 1928.1 He succeeded to the title of 4th Baron Carrington of Upton, co.
-Notts [G.B., 1797] on 13 June 1928.1
+He was given the name of Rupert Clement George Carrington at birth.1 He gained the rank of Lieutenant in the Grenadier Guards.1 He fought in the Zulu Wars in 1879.1 He was awarded the Distinguished Service Order (D.S.O.)1 He held the office of Member of Parliament (M.P.) between 1880 and 1885.1 He was appointed Commander, Royal Victorian Order (C.V.O.)1 He held the office of Deputy Lieutenant (D.L.) of Buckinghamshire.1 He fought in the Boer War between 1901 and 1902.1 He was commanding officer of the 3rd New South Wales Imperial Bushmen between 1901 and 1902.1 He succeeded as the 4th Baron Carrington of Upton, co.
+Notts [G.B., 1797] on 13 June 1928.1 He succeeded as the 4th Baron Carrington of Bulcot Lodge [I., 1796] on 13 June 1928.1

 Child of Rupert Clement George Carington, 4th Baron Carrington of Upton and Edith Horsefall